 Initiatives Driving Inclusion

-McDonough’s DEI initiatives support students, staff, and faculty within our community and also provide resources to minority and disadvantaged communities within the Washington, D.C. region.
+McDonough’s community in diversity initiatives support students, staff, and faculty within our community and also provide resources to minority and disadvantaged communities within the Washington, D.C. region.

 Georgetown Reach